 Guerrilla marketing was an idea started by Jay Conrad Levinson, which involved using unconventional methods to market products.
 The basic premise being to get people interested in a product, without them knowing they were being exposed to marketing forces on a limited budget.
 The most commonly sited example is that of getting people to 'read' a certain book clearly in a tube carriage/bus etc.

 The term and styles attributed to the word 'Guerrilla' are now many, and all involve using unconventional methods and an air of secrecy to attain their goal.
 Whether it's guerrilla gardening, guerrilla filming or even guerrilla photography.

 Guerrilla Exploring is an attempt to divert public and authority's attention away from those that choose and enjoy exploring the urban infrastructure and rural environment.
-In order for these places to remain open and secret for others with a similar interest to visit.
 Urban Exploring is the term that is usually used to cover these activities, however it is limiting, as the rural environment has so much to offer, above, on and below ground level.

 Overall this is just a hobby and a way of having fun

 This site is owned and operated by GE066.